-Government: Central government pays an amount set annually by the budget law; and the proceeds from an earmarked tax on certain products.
-Local governments contribute 4% of their revenues.
+Government: Central government pays an amount set annually by the budget law and the proceeds from an earmarked tax on certain products.
+Local governments contribute 4% of revenues.

 Unemployment benefits: Must have at least 26 weeks of work in the last 12 months; self-employed, at least two years; recent graduates, 26 weeks of registered unemployment.
-Must register at the employment office, be capable of work, and prepared to accept appropriate employment.
+Must register at the employment office, and be capable of and willing to work.
 Must not receive an old-age, disability, or work injury pension.
 Unemployment is not due to voluntary leaving or the refusal of a suitable job offer.